PLANT CAMP 2011

 An invasive plant workshop for teachers only

-Congratulations to this year's PLANT CAMP and Project WILD graduates!
-You were a wonderful group to work with.
-We're looking forward to a continued partnership as we work together to let your students know more about plant life in Florida.
+Congratulations to this year's PLANT CAMP graduates!
+You were such a great group to work with.
+We're looking forward to a continued partnership as we strive to bring the invasive plant issue into Florida classrooms.

 Amy Richard - Coordinator